• Skip to primary navigation

 Instructions

-• Select a saucepan which will be the right size to accommodate the bowl in which you will melt the chocolate.
-Put about 3cm/1” water in the saucepan and bring it to a gentle simmer.
+• Select a saucepan which will be the right size to accommodate the heatproof bowls in which you will melt the chocolate.
+Put about 3 cm (1 inch) water in the saucepan and bring it to a gentle simmer.

+• Break the dark chocolate into even size pieces and place it into the bowl.
 Place the bowl over the saucepan of barely simmering water, ensuring that the bowl does not touch the water and steam does not get into the chocolate.
-If it does, the chocolate will become thick and grainy.
-I cannot stress enough the importance of not letting water get into the chocolate.
+(This will cause the chocolate to seize.)

-• Hold a strawberry by the stem, or, if the strawberry does not have sufficient stem, insert a toothpick into the top.
-Dip the berry into the melted chocolate.
+• Holding a strawberry by the stem, dip the berry into one of the melted chocolates and twirl it to almost cover, but do not take the chocolate up to the leaves.
 Hold it for a moment over the bowl to allow excess chocolate to drip off.

 Notes